 SANE nurses will care for you by treating any injuries and help you review your next steps.
 They can evaluate pregnancy risk, screen for and provide preventive treatment for sexually transmitted infections.
 In addition, they document survivor’s injuries, collect forensic evidence and provide testimony in court.

 If the survivor chooses to report an assault, SANE nurses can contact law enforcement.
 They will support whatever decision the survivor makes.
 If an assault occurred with a child, reporting is mandatory.
-SANE nurses will refer survivors to medical and counselling services for support and follow up care.
+SANE nurses will refer survivors to medical and counseling services for support and follow up care.
 All services are provided in a confidential manner.
 “We’re able to provide many of our services – the exam, evidence collection and some medical services at no cost to our patients,” said Genevieve Kane, sexual assault nurse examiner at Marshfield Clinic Health System.
 “A state fund, called the Sexual Assault Forensic Exam fund, can often cover the majority of charges.”

 Steps toward healing and recovery

 Another part of the SART team are sexual assault victim advocates.
 These trained professionals provide free and confidential services.
-They help survivors find safe shelter, provide 24-hour crisis services and counselling support.
+They help survivors find safe shelter, provide 24-hour crisis services and counseling support.
 Advocates can help obtain a restraining order and provide support during legal actions.
 They advocate and support survivors during law enforcement interviews, depositions, which is a process of giving sworn evidence, and court proceedings.

 If you are a survivor of sexual violence, you can find help at Rape, Abuse & Incest National Network at www.rainn.org or call the national sexual assault telephone hotline at 1-800-656-4673.